Central Minnesota District Tournament

 HS: low topic knowledge, haven't judged on this topic yet, barely thought about it.

-College: Fairly high topic knowledge, been doing some work for UMN, I value debates that show off your knowledge of the topic.
+College: pretty high topic knowledge, been doing some work for UMN and judged 36 debates so far, I value debates that show off your knowledge of the topic.

 Speed, good if clear, warrant dense and slow > fast nonsense, I flow on paper so I need pen time.